G-Invoicing

 • Provide a common data standard

-• Provide agreed-upon processes
+• Adhere to agreed-upon processes

 • Streamline settlement of funds in the Intra-Governmental Payment and Collection (IPAC) system